specklesystems/speckle-docs/dev/server-database-migration.md

 #### Upgrading Postgres

-1. If you installed Speckle via a  [DigitalOcean 1-click setup](./server-setup.md), please SSH into the Droplet (instructions in section above).
-If you installed Docker using a manual setup, please log into the machine in which you installed it.
+1. If you installed Postgres using a manual setup, please log into the machine in which you installed it.

 1. Using `git`, clone the Speckle Server repository.
 More details instructions are available in GitHub's documentation.